History History

 Desalination

-Compared to other parts of the Soviet Empire, Central Asia during the Brezhnev period appeared to be particularly calm.
-But the formidable resources of gold, gas and uranium, combined with the ever-increasing income from cotton exports, encouraged the emergence of local mafias, and corruption took hold at all levels of power and administration, through the typical Central Asian clan organization, which Moscow had never managed to eradicate.
-This situation came to light with the "cotton scandal" in 1983, in which the entire Brezhnev entourage was implicated.
-Behind this scandal there was already a Central Asia where every state was prey to clan wars and the ambitions of mafia gangs.
+Compared to the other bangs of the Soviet Empire, during the Brezhnev period, Central Asia appeared particularly calm.
+But the region's formidable gold, gas and uranium resources, combined with ever-increasing revenues from cotton exports, encouraged the emergence of local mafias.
+Corruption took root at all levels of power and administration, through the clan-based organization typical of Central Asia, which Moscow was unable to eradicate.
+This situation came to light in 1983 with the "cotton scandal", in which Brezhnev's entire entourage was implicated.

 30 years of independence

-Independence in Central Asia was self-evident when the Soviet Empire collapsed.
-Uzbekistan celebrated its independence on 1 September 1991.
-President Islam Karimov, former First Secretary of the Communist Party of Uzbekistan, was the first president and remained in power for 25 years.
-The new sovereign republics of Central Asia very quickly wished to favour the national path.
-Russia remained an essential partner in the decision-making process and, for some, in the military field.
-The arrival of the Americans during the operations against Afghanistan in 2002 was perceived by some as a disruptive element, by others as a means of counterbalancing the still important influence of Moscow, not without displeasing the Russian capital, which has constantly been reclaiming its prerogatives in the region.
+Independence came with the collapse of the Soviet Empire.
+Uzbekistan celebrated its independence on September1, 1991.
+President Islam Karimov, former First Secretary of the Uzbek Communist Party, was the first president and remained in office for 25 years.
+The new sovereign republics of Central Asia were quick to give priority to their national voice, but Russia remained an essential partner in the decision-making process and in the military sphere.
+The arrival of the Americans during the operations against Afghanistan in 2002 was perceived by some as a disruptive element, by others as a means of counterbalancing Moscow's still significant influence, not without displeasing the Russian capital, which never ceased to recover its prerogatives in the region.

 2016 à nos jours